MoHacks/Python-CRUD-SocialMedia-Backend-API/README.md

 Supports JWT Token Authentication (Stateless, Client-end Authentication).

-A PostgreSQL database will need to be created.
+A PostgreSQL database will need to be created with HOSTNAME set to `localhost` and PORT set to `5432`.